dhn06038/PotteryWorkshop/README.md

 **Main Features**

-You can make your own pottery.
+You can make your own pottery in VR environment.

 After baking, it can be decorated using the painting function.